wardi/wardi.github.io/_pages/video_encoding.md

 ## Drawing Blocks

-Drawing a blank space or solid block character to any location in the video area is one of the simplest updates.
+Drawing a blank space or solid block character at any location in the video area is one of the simplest updates.
 If the cursor is not already in position we first send a [cursor movement command](/bad-apple/#lcd-display-memory) e.g. `E00` to move to the first character in the second row.

-Next send a space character `b' '` to turn off all pixels in a 5x8 cell or a solid block character `b'\xff'` to turn them all on.
+Next we send a space character `b' '` to turn off all pixels in a 5x8 cell or a solid block character `b'\xff'` to turn them all on.

 At the start of the video we need to draw an all-black screen (all pixels on)